Skip to main content

 Digital skills

-Most jobs involve some use of IT/digital skills.
+Most jobs involve some use of Information Technology and digital skills.
 Digital skills you may need in work include:

 • Using a computer or mobile phone